67 Autogiros & Gyroplanes

 For additional resources, autogiros, and gyroplanes, follow up on some of these online resources:

-- Scarce film of the C.4 Autogiro in flight.
+- A scarce film of the C.4 Autogiro in flight.

 - History of Autogiros by the History Channel.

-- Golden Age Pioneers: Juan de le Cierva
+- Golden Age Pioneers: Juan de la Cierva

-- A film from 1929 with images of Juan de La Cierva and Harold Pitcairn showing and explaining the operation of the Autogiro.
+- A film from 1929 film featuring images of Juan de La Cierva and Harold Pitcairn that illustrate and explain the operation of the Autogiro.

 - First public demonstration of the Cierva autogiro in 1936.